-Whatever the reason, losing our teeth, it can cause serious trauma.
-The most modern solution to replace missing teeth is implantation, in other words, teeth fixed on dental implants.
+Whatever the reason, losing our teeth, can cause serious trauma.
+The most modern solution to replace missing teeth is implantation, in other words, teeth are fixed on dental implants.
 Various implantation techniques have undergone significant development in recent years.
-There are two common implantation methods at the time of this writing, one is a one-phase, immediate loading implants and the other is conventional two-phase implants.
+There are two common implantation methods at the time of this writing, one is a one-phase, immediate loading implant and the other is conventional two-phase implants.

 Missing a tooth has a much more detrimental effect than you might think at first.
 Procrastination replacing missing teeth for many years can have serious health risks.

 - Intact teeth can move in the direction of deficiency, causing them to fall out because their roots lose stability.

 - Bite strength and tooth chewing power may be significantly reduced.

 - The gums may become inflamed

 - Inadequately chewed food can cause digestive problems, reflux or acidification, even ulcer!

 - The jaw is not loaded, so the bone can become thinner and weaken significantly.

 - The jaw joint can also become inflamed.

 - The muscles of the face and neck may deform.